 My name is Kayla and I live in Portland, Oregon.
-I’ve been married for eleven years to a really magical guy and have two sweet, unreal kind of boys: one on the spectrum requiring substantial support (known on the blog as G) and one who is “neurotypical” (known as L).
+I’ve been married for twelve years to a really magical guy and have two sweet, unreal kind of boys: one nonspeaking, and on the spectrum requiring substantial support (known on the blog as G) and one who is “neurotypical” (known as L).

 G was born in 2015 and is six years old now.
 He was diagnosed with autism in August 2017 at almost three years old.
 (Sounds just like what you read about, doesn’t it?)
 We always knew he had autism early on and “made it official” in order to properly obtain help through doctors and for insurance purposes.
 It was helpful to have him seen by the different health professionals during the diagnosis appointment.
 They confirmed that he did not have any hearing problems for one, which was a concern back then.
 The biggest things they noticed were his repetitive actions, lack of speech, and inability to participate in pretend play.
 The doctor was not a very warm person.
 She didn’t have much advice.
 She said “you probably know this already, but he does have autism and he needs substantial support.”
 She gave me a paper booklet which suggested to join local community groups for autism parents.
 It suggested websites listing therapy and learning resources.
 There was not much else – and certainly nothing about helping to heal him or make his life more understandable.
 I kept the booklet a long time and eventually threw it away.
 I ended up having my own booklets and binders pile up – believe me.
 (Right before 2021, I cleaned them all up and moved on with what felt like a place in time that should be called Phase 2.)